Skip to content

 • Sleep is either too much or not enough, and neither helps

-• You're functional on the outside and quietly empty inside
+• You're functional on the outside, empty on the inside

 • You're noticing hopeless thoughts or self-critical patterns you can't reason yourself out of